albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Add Userpoint| Add Userpoint
 ''''''''''''''''''''''''''''''''''

-Add an user-defined waypoint to the userpoints.
-Some fields of the userpoint dialog are populated automatically depending on the selected map object.
+Add an user defined point to the userpoints.
+A dialog shows up where more information can be entered.
+Some fields of the userpoint dialog are populated automatically depending on the clicked map object.

 Coordinates are always filled-in.
 If the selected object is an airport or navaid, an userpoint of type ``Airport`` or ``Waypoint`` respectively is created and the fields Ident, Region, Name and Altitude are filled-in.
+The same applies to NDB, VOR and other navaids.

 If the selected position is empty map space, an userpoint of type ``Bookmark`` is created at this position.
-Altitude is filled-in if GLOBE offline elevation data is installed.
+Altitude is only filled-in if GLOBE offline elevation data is installed.
 See :ref:`cache-elevation`.

 See :ref:`userpoints-dialog-add` for more information.